Woorg/woorg/README.md

 # Hi there! 👋

-My name is Igor.
-I am freelance web developer ready push pixels for you.
+Hi, my name is Igor.
+I am a freelancer and do web development.
+Ready to help you with the creation and implementation of your ideas on the screen.

 ## About me